marymlucas/CT-Deaths-1/README.md

 # CT-Deaths-1

-Just a small project I've been working on as I learn how to work with datasets in R.
+Just a small project I worked on as I was learning how to work with datasets in R.
 The dataset I'm using here contains data on accidental deaths by overdose gathered by the medical examiner in Connecticut.

 ## To Do: